INikonI/steam-giveaway-tool/README.md

 #### 🔄 How to Use the Giveaway Tool

-1. **Launch the App**: Open the Steam Giveaway Tool from your desktop or terminal.
+1. **Launch the App**: Open the Steam Giveaway Tool from your desktop or terminal

 2. **Randomize Giveaway**:
 - Choose the number of winners you want to select